Post Doctoral Associates (most recent departures are at bottom of the list)

 Dr. Wenbo Shi is a postdoctoral associate in the Department of Aeronautics and Astronautics, working on structural electronics.
 Before joining in Prof. Wardle’s NECSTlab in December 2018, he was a postdoctoral associate in the Department of Civil and Environmental Engineering at MIT.
 Before MIT, Wenbo received a B.E. in Environmental Engineering from Tsinghua University (Beijing, China), a M.S. in Civil and Environmental Engineering from Duke University, a PhD in Chemical and Environmental Engineering from Yale University.
 He is interested in sustainable production of advanced nanomaterials and dedicated to promoting their applications in energy and environmental-related fields.

-Graduate Students (in order of most recent departure)
+Graduate Students (starting with our most recent departures)

 Xinchen (Cody) Ni